wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/protect-against-threats.md

 ### Safe Attachments

 The Safe Attachments feature in Microsoft Defender for Office 365 provides an extra layer of protection for email attachments that have already been scanned by anti-malware protection in Exchange Online Protection.

-Safe Attachments uses a virtual environment to check attachments in email messages before they're delivered to recipients in a process known as detonation.
+Safe Attachments uses a virtual environment to check attachments in email messages before they're delivered to recipients in a process known as _detonation_.
 Safe Attachments protection for email messages is controlled by Safe Attachments policies.
 As there's no default Safe Attachments policy, you need to create one or more Safe Attachments policies or use the Standard or Strict preset security policies.

 > [!NOTE]
 > Safe Attachments scanning takes place in the same region where your Microsoft 365 data resides.